 Early consumer access to far infrared was in the form of those red-colored far infrared heat lamps still available in many hardware stores.
 I still use these kinds of lamps for birds.
 It keeps them warm and they can’t see the red color as well, so can get a good sleep, which is so important in the healing process, but now days, we have other options.

 In the 1960’s NASA discovered mineral compounds that were able to generate far infrared waves.
 Businesses world-wide jumped at the opportunity to produce a wide variety of products using these new fiber compounds.
 I use many of these products for my own health such as FIR comforters, knee and wrist wraps, and one of my favorite kitchen gadgets, a FIR ceramic thawing plate.

 Have you experienced the pleasing warmth of a FIR sauna?
-I love them, but they are really expensive, so I don’t have one.
-Instead, I sleep under a FIR comforter every night. quilt?
+I love them but don’t have one at this time.
+Instead, I sleep under a FIR comforter every night.

 Case Studies and uses of Far Infrared (FIR) products: